grammyjs/website/site/docs/guide/middleware.md

 So, middleware takes two parameters!
 We [already know](./context.md) what `ctx` is, but we also see a function called `next`.
+In order to understand what `next` is, we have to look at all middleware that you install on your bot as a whole.

 You can view all installed middleware functions as a number of layers that are on top of each other.
 The first middleware (`session` in our example) is the uppermost layer, hence receiving each update first.